News

-The Organization for Educational Technology and Curriculum on behalf of its public member K-20 institutions is issuing RFP OETC-Microsoft-2011 as a Joint Cooperative Procurement.
-The purpose is to identify and award a contract to provide volume price agreement and fulfillment services for Microsoft licenses, media and related services.
+The Organization for Educational Technology and Curriculum (OETC) is issuing a Request for Proposals (RFP) for Microsoft licenses, media and related services as a Joint Cooperative Procurement on behalf of its public K-20 member institutions.
+The purpose is to identify and award a contract to provide volume price agreement and fulfillment services for the consortium members.

-Proposals should be mailed or delivered in person to Kim Buchanan, Administrative Specialist at 14145 SW Galbreath Drive, Sherwood, OR 97140, and must arrive no later than 2:00pm PST on November 16, 2011, when proposals will be opened.
-RFP documents are online at http://www.oetc.org/2011/10/microsoft-rfp
+Proposals should be mailed to the address below or delivered in person to Kim Buchanan, Project Coordinator and must arrive no later than 2:00 p.m.
+PT on November 16, 2011.

 • SHI